d-almeidas/python-studies/README.md

 # Python Studies 🐍

-Repository created to store my exercises and progress while learning Python.

 ## About

+Started in January 2026, this repository contains my exercises and progress while learning Python.

 Here I keep my practice exercises from the Python course by Gustavo Guanabara, from basic concepts to more advanced topics.